In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Our lactating testers report that the most comfortable are the Spectra S1 Plus and Spectra S2 Plus.
 This is somewhat surprising because the flanges are plastic as opposed to silicone.
-However, they offer 24mm and 28mm flanges in the box, and you can purchase 20 mm and 32 mm, and the adjustability is high.
+However, they offer 24mm and 28mm flanges in the box, and you can purchase 20 mm and 32 mm, and the suction variation adjustability is high.
 The Lansinoh Manual is the most comfortable non-electric option.
 It comes in two flange sizes and is what the company calls “ComfortFit,” which includes a silicone rim lining.
 The worst option is the Haakaa Gen 1.
-It is a one-size-fits-most, and our testers felt it was more of a one-size-fits-a-few.
-The flange is stiff, and it didn't latch well, which caused pinching.
+Our testers felt it was a one-size-fits-a-few product, with a stiffer flange that didn't latch well, causing pinching.

 The Spectra S1 Plus offers enough suction variability in both power and pattern to help most users find a comfortable setting for pumping.